giuliodondi/kOS-ShuttleEntrySim/README.md

 **Mods not required for the script but de-facto needed to use it:**
 - Kerbal Konstructs to place runways to land on, they must be at least 2x longer than the stock KSC runway.
 - Some mod to display the surface-relative trajectory in the map view.
-As far as I know only Principia and Trajectories can do it.
+I recomment Trajectories or the (awesome but challenging) Principia mod

 You will find two folders:
 - **GameData/kOS-Addons**